 Fiji's National Federation Party says the way ahead is to forget about race in politics.

-The Party, once one of the key parties in the country but with no candidates elected in the past two elections, is planning to rebuild itself ahead of the next poll due in 2006.
+The party hasn't had any of its candidates elected in the past two elections, but it's planning to rebuild ahead of the next poll due in 2006.

-He says it is too small a world to be fighting against each other and the NFP's new policy will be that race, ethnicity is irrelevant.
+He says it's too small a world, to be fighting against each other and the NFP's new policy will be that ethnicity is irrelevant.

 "You must consider them, no doubt they play an important part.
 But in order that we can do the best for the country, for the nation, and for the people, is that we must work together and share."